Leveler (album)

 Leveler is the fourth studio album by American metalcore band August Burns Red.
 It was released on June 21, 2011, through Solid State Records and was produced by Jason Suecof.

 Release and promotion

+After spending nearly a year touring in support of Constellations, lead guitarist JB Brubaker announced on July 27, 2010 that the band would be taking a break from touring to begin work on a new album.
+The band announced that writing for their fourth album was completed on February 12, 2011 and planned to start production two days later.
+The album's name was revealed the following month.

 They released the first song, "Empire", on May 16, 2011 on their Facebook page.
 It was announced on May 14, 2011 that they were shooting a video for "Internal Cannon".
 They released "Internal Cannon" on May 31, 2011 via Craveonline.com.
+The "Internal Cannon" video was filmed at an abandoned water pumping station in rural New Jersey that was located four stories underground.
 They released "Divisions", June 4, 2011 on YouTube and promoted it through their Facebook page.
 "Poor Millionaire", the ninth track from the album, was released June 14, 2011 on their official website.

 Commercial performance

 Leveler sold around 29,000 copies in the United States in its first week of release to land at position No. 11 on The Billboard 200 chart.

 As with their previous album, a special, Christmas seven-inch vinyl single will be released with the album through their old label, CI Records, and will be entitled "God Rest Ye Merry Gentlemen".
 The vinyl is limited to 1000 copies, 400 that are gold-colored, 400 that are white, and 200 that are mixed white-and-gold.
 The single was released on November 8, 2011.